Cate Touryan Signature

 About Cate

-Cate lives on the central coast of California with her husband, her Yorkie, and a rafter of turkeys—as in both a whole bunch of them and in the rafters.
-She has yet to spin them into story, but when she does, she’ll make sure it’s gold.
+Cate lives on California’s foggy but beautiful central coast with her husband, her Yorkie, and a rafter of turkeys—as in both a whole bunch of them and in the rafters.

-Sign up for Cate’s email newsletter for occasional writerly news, and follow Cate on social media.
+Sign up for Cate’s email newsletter to receive occasional writerly news.
+You can also follow Cate on Facebook, Instagram, and X.

 Turning Toward Eden